Resonance fluorescence of noisy systems: Results

 \section{Results}

 In this section we present the results for the RF spectrum based on the theory developed in Sec.~\ref{sec:theory-general} and Sec.~\ref{sec:theory-markov} for three noise models.
 For the white noise calculations we set $\Gamma / \gamma=0.25$.
 For the discrete process we choose $\gamma = 4\Gamma = 0.02\Delta_0$.
+As a natural unit for presenting and comparing the RF spectra we will use the maximum value of the spectrum for an unperturbed system under weak resonant excitation \cite{ScullyZubairy1997}, $F_0 = \Omega^2/(\gamma^2 \Gamma)$, which can be obtained from Eq.~(\ref{eq:F_el}) with $D=\overline{\Delta}=0$ and $\omega=\omega_{\mathrm{L}}$.
+All the spectra presented in the following will be related to this quantity.